Mount Rainier in a day

 Bianca, from Quebec, charges down from Friendship Col. Everyone who ever told me that Fairy Meadow was a “must-do” was right.
 The place rocks.
 Joey, Sean, Brad Buyers, Christy, and I joined a group of 12 Canadians (including Greg Franson and Jesse Berg from our Bugs to Rogers Traverse last year) for a week up at the hut in the Adamant Mountains.
 We finally got a bit of the skiing...

-A rare break in the morning clouds above the Bow Hut afforded the rare view we sought.
-Canadians call it clag.
-Fortunately for Coloradans, a high treeline and lack of glaciers prevent whiteout conditions from being an issue much of the time.
-But on a recent trip to the Icefields in the Canadian Rockies, we got a good taste of what claggy weather is all about. (more…)
+A rare break in the morning clouds above the Bow Hut afforded the view we sought.
+I’ve often heard Canadians refer to whiteout conditions as “clag,” an acronym that is said to have originated with the Royal Air Force: “clouds low, aircraft grounded.”
+If you live in Colorado, a high treeline and lack of glaciers often prevent whiteout conditions from being an issue.
+But on a recent trip to the...

 It’s time for some spring adventures.
 We’re off to Canada again.
 The map and route of the Wapta Traverse.
 Sean and I are doing the Wapta Traverse, a hut-to-hut ski tour similar in style to Europe’s Haute Route. (more…)